 What to see in Vatnajokull National Park?

-Many high, majestic mountain ridges, with outlet glaciers descending between them onto the lowlands, characterize the south side of Vatnajokull.
-The southernmost part of the glacier envelops the central volcano Oraefajokull and Iceland‘s highest peak, Hvannadalshnjukur.
-Sheltered by the high ice, the vegetated oasis of Skaftafell overlooks the black sands deposited to its west by the river Skeidara.
+Many high, majestic mountain ridges with outlet glaciers characterize the park’s southern area.
+Vatnajokull glacier covers the Oraefajokull volcano and Hvannadalshnjukur (Iceland’s highest peak).
+Sheltered by the high ice, the forested Skaftafell area overlooks black sands deposited by the Skeidara river .

 Where are the Ice Caves in Vatnajokull?